 There’s a good chance you’ve heard of music being used as a torture device.
 The stories actually get a decent amount of play in the media and the rest of us treat them like jokes because it’s silly to hear that Eminem, Drowning Pool, Skinny Puppy or Barney have been used to torture terrorism suspects or to make hostage takers give up.

-In reality, when you dig deeper into how music is used in torture, is much darker and more disturbing than you’d think.
+In reality, when you dig deeper into how music is used in torture, it’s much darker and more disturbing than you’d think.
 Chilean prisoners under Pinochet were subjected to musical torture, including a song called Gigi L’Amoroso or Gigi the Ladies Man.
-Guards would sing it and the music would be played when they engaged in other acts of torture, in particular against women.
-The song describes a ladies’ man, so the song as torture had an explicit layer of sexual humiliation to it.
+Guards would sing it and the music would be played when they engaged in other acts of torture, especially against women.
+The song describes a ladies’ man, so the song as torture added an explicit layer of sexual humiliation.

 The CIA has used Rawhide by the Blues Brothers as torture.
 Prisoners would be held in dark rooms and the song would play endlessly, preventing sleep and increasing confusion and disorientation.
 It was also used as a trigger for some.
 A prisoner in a silent room would suddenly hear the music and know a fresh round of torture was about to begin, thus the music itself became a punishment as it instigated the fear and anxiety of what was to come.